jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 Compiler versions later than v1.44 would sometimes output the assembler code in `PIC32Arch.h` incorrectly (bad register allocations) depending on optimisation settings etc. This accounts for reports that the driver was not working.
 A modification to the constraints seems to have cured this problem for v2.20 but has only been tested using `-O0` and `-O1`.

+The FTP and web server are dependent on FreeRTOS+FAT.
+If you don't need that functionality, you can eliminate the dependency by excluding the source files for those components in the `TCPIP` project.

 ## How to use

 The program presents a terminal interface via UART2 and a command line interface on TCP port 12345.
 The PIC32 EF Starter Kit includes a MCP2221 USB to UART converter chip so you can use either interface.
 For the other kits, you can only use the TCP CLI unless you're willing to add a RS232 interface via the expansion connector.